Spring 2003 Fellows

 Seun interned at the Center for Economic and Social Rights in Quito, Ecuador under the auspices of Yale University's Kirby Simon Summer Fellowship in international human rights.
 He interned with the Foreign Policy Association as an undergraduate, where he helped plan and host its inaugural World Leadership Forum.

 After graduating from Yale University, Seun clerked for Judge John T. Noonan, Jr. on the US Court of Appeals for the Ninth Circuit.
-Seun aspires to a legal career that "elevates the human condition."
-After six enjoyable years in Oakland, Oluwaseun Ajayi moved from the Bay Area to Washington, DC to work ar Buckley Sandler LLP
+Seun now handles intellectual property litigation, with a focus on smartphone and tablet technology.

-ALLISON BINNS is a Global Threat Analyst for Chevron Corp.
+ALLISON BINNS is a Global Threat Analyst for Chevron Corp in San Francisco.

 Allison was born in New Jersey to naturalized parents from Jamaica.